junghojin/Sigcon/README.md

-# Siglev
+# Sigcon
-Siglev: Simplifying  a graph based on degree correlation and clustering coefficient
+Sigcon: Simplifying a Graph Based on Degree Correlation and Clustering Coefficient